soh09/2048_NEAT/README.md

     - ie, all input neurons must be forward-passed for the output neuron to forward
 - depth-first search is used for creating new connections as a mutation, to ensure no cycles emerge
     - with this approach, a hidden neuron can feed back into a input neuron, should I allow this?

+### Optimization
+- This is the first time I'm having to actually profile my code to determine which lines are taking up precious runtime.
+It's been pretty interesting.
+- I'm using the kernprof tool, which allows me to profile the performance of each line
+    - \# of hits, and total time it took that run that line
+#### Optimizing NetworkGenome.distance()
+- I'm trying various things like
+    - early stopping (if the speciation threshold is met at certain points in the code, return, instead of continuing to the end)
+        - this works because for our purposes, we just need to know if they are over or under the threshold, the actual value does not matter
+    - removing unnecessary function calls
+        - I was creating a set of synapse IDs from a list, which is an O(N) operation.
+        This is necessary, because I have a dict whose key's are the IDs.
+I can simply do `e in dict` to achieve O(1) set membership.
+    - instead of iterating net1.synapse_ids and net2.synapse_ids separately, union them, and iterate over this new set.
+        - this approach sounded good, but it made early stopping harder.
+In the two loops case, I can check if the threshold is met after the first loop (so only one early stopping point), but with this approach, I would have to check if the early stopping condition is met at every iteration.
+The early stopping condition actually now adds overhead.
+I could maybe do like a check every 100 iterations, but at this point, I went with two loops, early stopping, remove unnecessary set creation.
+This approach already created enough time savings, imo.

 ## Progression
 | date  | details |